tramax/ztask/README.md

 Behind the scenes this will also call `bower install`.
 You should find that you have two new folders in your project.

+If you encounter access restriction problem, run `sudo npm install` and then `bower install`.

 * `node_modules` - contains the npm packages for the tools we need
 * `app/bower_components` - contains the angular framework files